alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 }
 ```

-So, at this point, if we run the test with maven: `mvn test`, the test will fail, because we did not implement the
+So, at this point, if we run the test with maven: `mvn test` or with gradle: `gradlew test`, the test will fail, because we did not implement the
 method like the test expect.
 TDD (Test driven development) propose these, you define the test, after you implement it.
 Let's analyse the test: